-Expedited Application Process
+Expedited Pardon Process

-- Step 3: The Project team will notify applicants who meet the criteria and have been accepted into the Project as clients and facilitate the Ohio Department of Rehabilitation and Correction’s (ODRC) completion of a full search of applicants’ criminal records.
+- Step 4: The service provider will work with project clients to complete a full pardon application.
+At this time, the Ohio Department of Rehabilitation and Correction’s (ODRC) will begin a full search of applicants’ criminal records.

-- Step 5: The Project will submit completed applications to the Ohio Parole Board.
+- Step 5: The service provider will submit completed pardon applications to the Ohio Parole Board.
 The Parole Board will schedule a hearing.